LGBTQIA & Z the Bug for Transgender Awareness Week

 I am open about the fact that I don't take hormones.
 And I choose to be open about that because I really care about the visibility within the trans community of people who do not take hormones and are not medically transitioning because they are still 100% valid.
 I think there's a million reasons to take hormones, or not to, depending on who you are, what your thoughts are.

 Ultimately, we are who we say we are, no matter what we've done.
+I don't believe that you need to prove to the people around you who you are with your pain.

 I think that there's a kind of mythology—especially within cis culture—and this idea that trans people have to prove a certain amount of pain and sadness or difficult experiences and physical proof to the people around us, that we are who we say we are.
 I don't believe that you need to prove to the people around you who you are with your pain.